Invest in the best cross stitch accessories

 Best for cross stitchers who push their luck

-Is this a familiar scenario?
 You are cross stitching with just a few stitches left in the colour you have threaded.
 You pull your thread tight to try to avoid cutting and threading a new one for just a few stitches.
+Familiar scenario?

 We all do it!
 But it leaves you with a thread end on the front of your stitching that’s too short for your needle to get back into the fabric.

 Thread tail tuckers let you put the very short lengths to the back of your work.
-We like this pretty butterfly one, which is handmade and so lovely.
+We especially like this handmade butterfly one.

 Pros: Saves time rethreading, maximise your thread use